rydz/rocket_seek_stream/README.md

 # rocket_seek_stream

 [crates.io](https://crates.io/crates/rocket_seek_stream)

-A [Rocket](https://github.com/SergioBenitez/Rocket) responder for types implementing the `Read + Seek` traits, such as files and `std::io::Cursor`, that will respond to range requests with a 206 Partial Content response.
+A [Rocket](https://github.com/SergioBenitez/Rocket) responder for types implementing the `AsyncRead + AsyncSeek` traits, such as files and `rocket::futures::io::Cursor`, that will respond to range requests with a 206 Partial Content response.
 The `Content-Type` can optionally be inferred by taking a sample of bytes from the beginning of the stream, or given manually.
 An `Accept-Ranges: bytes` header will be sent in all responses to notify browsers that range requests are supported for the resource.

 This supports both single and multipart/byterange requests.
 [https://tools.ietf.org/html/rfc7233](https://tools.ietf.org/html/rfc7233)

 ## Cargo.toml

 Add this to your dependencies.

 ```